Updated July 2026: added the 100 free requests starting option and refreshed the official X API pay-per-use cost comparison.

 How fresh is the returned data?

-Fresh on every request.
-There is no caching layer between you and the platform; if a tweet was posted half a second ago, your next poll picks it up.
-Combined with around 300ms response times, that is what makes the polling pattern work for monitoring rather than just analytics.
+The data is fresh on every request, with no caching layer between your call and the platform.
+If a tweet was posted half a second ago, the next poll picks it up.
+Combined with response times around 300ms, that freshness is what makes polling viable for monitoring rather than only after-the-fact analytics.

 Can I combine real-time monitoring with historical backfill?

-Yes, and most production pipelines do exactly that.
-Use the same endpoints (/user-tweets, /search-tweets, /list-tweets) with cursor-based pagination to walk backwards through history, then switch to the polling loop for new data going forward.
+Yes, and most production pipelines do both.
+The same endpoints used for monitoring (/user-tweets, /search-tweets, /list-tweets) accept a next_cursor parameter to page backward through history for a one-time backfill, then you switch to the polling loop for new data going forward.
+See our guide to historical Twitter data for the backfill side.

 Getting started